pl853/WebApp-Security-Guide/README.md

 </br>

 It's basicly the same as a GET request only in this case the method token is POST.
 You can also see that the content-type is an encoded form.
 The content-lenght is again the amoubtn of bytes posted by the request.
 In this case a user tries to login using the username jdoe and the password BritneySpears.
 This can be seen in the last line.</br>

 URL encoding means that you change certain characters found in the URL by encoding them using a % sign followed by tho hexadecimal digits. (see image below)</br>

 ![encoded](https://user-images.githubusercontent.com/24454699/56095603-0617ae80-5ece-11e9-8e11-f91f98a9946d.png)
 </br>

+### SECURITY CONCERNS: GET/POST REQUESTS
+The origin of all the requests are on the side of the client.
+This means that an attacker can replace the client (EX. a browser) with something completely different.
+For example a proxy can be used to manipulate the data sent to the server.
+They sit between your client (ex. your browser ) and the server.
+The proxy lets the attacker change the header and data before passing it to the server.</br>
+A situation where this could be usefull for an attacker: </br>
+ A user want so send money via a bank transfer.
+The user wants to send the money to an account with the number 1234.
+The attacker changes this account number to his own account number, 4321.
+When the user presses send  the money will be send to account 4321 instead of account 1234.